kdoore/1335GitBook/pshapeagent.md

 Now, we want to extend our functionality to include PVector objects to specify position and speed of each Agent object.

 PVectors can be used to represent a 2D or 3D value, where each PVector object has component values for x, y, (and z for 3D vectors).

+There are some difficulties that we'll encounter when trying to create a PShapeAgent class that behaves similarly to the Agent class, since PShape ojbects have their x, y position defined relative to the upper-left corner of the object, rather than the center x,y position of our ellipse shaped Agent object.
+This impacts both the intersection testing, which now must check for intersection of rectilinear shaped objects.

 ###PShapeAgent inherits from class Agent